Response to Intervention:

 · Navigate through each tier of the RTI

 · Apply the RTI process in the classroom

 As educators, you have probably heard the term RTI, or Response to Intervention.
-RTI is a process schools can and should use to help students who are struggling with academics or behavior.
+RTI is a process that schools can and should use to help students who are struggling with academics or behavior.
 Even though RTI is primarily linked to special education and the early identification of learning problems, RTI is not just for students in special education.
-RTI is for all students and is based on the premise that a student might be struggling due to instruction or the curriculum in the past, or in the current classroom.
-Every teacher will have students who are struggling and whether it’s short term or long term, RTI is a valuable tool.
-So, welcome to the class on Response to Intervention where you will learn what RTI is and how to use it in your classroom.
+RTI is for all students and is based on the premise that a student might be struggling because of instruction or the curriculum in either a past or a current classroom.
+Every teacher will have students who are struggling, and RTI is a valuable tool for easing that struggle.
+So welcome to the class on Response to Intervention, where you will learn what RTI is and how to use it in your classroom.